Oberon00/cpptutorial/doc/proc/functions.rst

 Often, we do not want to do *exactly* the same thing multiple times but reuse a certain behaviour with some small variations.
 That's where function parameters come in.
-For example, for ``print_sepline`` we could want to parametrize the length of the seperator line and the character of which it is made.
+For example, for ``print_sepline`` we could want to parametrize the length of the separator line and the character of which it is made.
 The following program demonstrates that:

 .. literalinclude:: ex/functions/params-sepline.cpp